 Elevation: 10,555 ft

-Climbing and access information for this peak is found on page 301.
+Climbing and access information for this peak is on Page 301 of the book.

 West Ridge Route, Class 3, by Livingston Douglas